Vaccine Warning for Increased Risk of Heart Inflammation Can Be Treated "Very Rare" | ExBulletin

 Vaccine Warning for Increased Risk of Heart Inflammation Can Be Treated “Very Rare”

-Hudson Valley doctors are responding to the FDA’s warning about the increased risk of heart inflammation in vaccinated young people for the COVID-19 vaccine from Moderna and Pfizer.
+Physicians around Tristate have responded to the FDA’s warning of Moderna and Pfizer’s COVID-19 vaccine for increased risk of heart inflammation in vaccinated young people.

 FDA Warning Note on Risk of Myocarditis and Pericarditis – Two Types of Heart Inflammation.